31 Best Places To Visit In Ethiopia

 The Yemrehana Kristos Church is an 11th/ 12th century Ethiopian Orthodox church.
 It is constructed out of stone and wood in the traditional Aksum architectural style.
 The church is considered to be one of the most important sites in northern Ethiopia.

-The Yemrehanna Kristos Church is also a UNESCO World Heritage Site.
-The building is in a cave, which makes it unique among churches.
 This unique location makes it ideal for visitors who would like to see an ancient cave church in an unusual setting.
 Visitors will be able to see piles of mummified bodies, which are scattered all around the church.

 Yeha Temple